Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 That's leftism over Islam, surely.

-It div it divides into two things.
+It divides into two things.

-So there's an old Islamic tradition that says that uh the penalty for thieving, which is to amputate the hands, was suspended in years where there was famine because the poor would steal food and that would be sort of tolerated.
+So there's an old Islamic tradition that says that the penalty for thieving, which is to amputate the hands, was suspended in years where there was famine because the poor would steal food and that would be sort of tolerated.

-Uh but generally there is definitely a very harsh view on crime in Muslim societies, and it's very often enforced by the community itself.
+But generally, there is definitely a very harsh view on crime in Muslim societies.

 Like the police would have to sort of struggle to get the thief out from the hands of the community before he gets murdered.

-So it's crime in our country is a means to an end, and once Sharia is there, will they end the crime?
+And once Sharia is there, will they end the crime?

 I'm just wondering.

-But hang on, hang on.
+But hang on, hand one.

-We're thinking of crime as a universal abstract property, as in crime in a kind of like general law-like way.
+Crime in a kind of like general law-like way.

 That's what I'm saying.

-Then then this is allowed.
+Then this is allowed.

-Because there are all kinds of interpretations by people close to Islamic State, which are not fully mainstream in Islamic thinking, saying that yeah, when you are in the land of the unbelievers, you get to do whatever you want.
+Because there are all kinds of interpretations by people close to Islamic State, which are not fully mainstream in Islamic thinking, saying that, yeah, when you are in the land of the unbelievers, you get to do whatever you want.

 Yes.